Wolfgang Reitzle: Career

 In 1976, he joined BMW where he would progress to the No. 2 position.
 He was in charge of product development for more than ten years from 1987, presiding with meticulous attention over the development and launch of a string of successful models.

 Between 1999 and 1 May 2002, Reitzle was the head of Ford's Premier Automotive Group, overseeing the Volvo, Jaguar, and Land Rover marques.
 He let it be known that he left Ford when it became clear that he would not have sufficient control of developing new models through to the production process: the cost containing instincts of fellow director Nick Scheele were destined to ensure that the PAG vehicles would not benefit from his uncompromising approach sufficiently to compete on level terms with market leaders such as Lexus and BMW.

 When he left Ford, Reitzle denied having been offered a role with General Motors as heir apparent by Bob Lutz, initially taking over responsibility for Opel and Saab: Ford had provided him with sufficient experience of US auto industry corporate culture.
 A naval metaphor that he was prepared to place on record was that he "would rather be captain on a destroyer than first officer on an aircraft carrier".

 He instead quit the car business and became CEO of The Linde Group, at that time a leading manufacturer of Fork-lift trucks and currently the world's largest industrial gas company, joining the board in 2002 and becoming a chairman in 2003.
 He was replaced at Ford by Mark Fields, who had previously headed up Mazda.

-In Munich, on 3 May 2016 Reitzle was elected as chairman of the supervisory board of Linde AG.
+On 3 May 2016 in Munich, Reitzle was elected as chairman of the supervisory board of Linde AG.

 In January 2018 Reitzle was appointed to the supervisory board of the fashion company Bogner.
 He resigned this post in 2019.

 Wolfgang Reitzle has invested in several startups in recent years.
 For example, he and his wife Nina Ruge together with the billionaire investor Michael Pieper have acquired a stake in the biotech company Tomorrowlabs GmbH.
 The company, which was founded in 2016 in Vienna by the physician Dominik Duscher and pharmacologist Dominik Thor, is based on the patent-pending HSF ("HIF strengthening factor") active ingredient, which is supposed to promote skin and hair regeneration.